 Detailed engineering plans indicating the location of the translocated habitat plots as indicated in Northwest Landscape Plan, Southwest Landscape Plan Central Drain Habitat & Rehabilitation Zone Plan and Eastern Habitat & Rehabilitation Zone Plan of the Revised Vegetation Management Plan (Revision J - 09/11/22)

-Prior to the translocation of any WF habitat from the proposed house lot area, WF population surveys are to be carried out before and after rainfall events at these sites to establish both population size and density of existing Wallum Froglets in the WF habitat areas to be moved (Fig 1.3 – Wallum Froglet Habitat Mapping – Revised Wallum Froglet Management Plan).
+Prior to the translocation of any Wallum Froglet habitat from the proposed house lot area, Wallum Froglet population surveys are to be carried out before and after rainfall events at these sites to establish both population size and density of existing Wallum Froglets in the Wallum Froglet habitat areas to be moved (Fig 1.3 – Wallum Froglet Habitat Mapping – Revised Wallum Froglet Management Plan).
 This will be used as a benchmark to rate success of planned translocation.

-Translocation of WF habitat is to be staged and WF are to be relocated to the translocated habitat areas in stages once these are established and functioning as WF habitat.

-A Habitat Translocation Plan to include WF survey methodology, WF translocation methodology, translocation timing and timeframes with Key Performance Indicators for the seven stages of the development, benchmarking completion and success at the end of each stage and mitigation measures if KPI at the end of that stage is not met.
+A Habitat Translocation Plan to include WF survey methodology, Wallum Froglet translocation methodology, translocation timing and timeframes with Key Performance Indicators for the seven stages of the development, benchmarking completion and success at the end of each stage and mitigation measures if KPI at the end of that stage is not met.
 The KPIs must reflect current WF population and density benchmarks, with reporting and monitoring to be provided to Council as required including with each Subdivision Works Certificate (from early Stage 2, Civil Stage 1 to 5) and Subdivision Certificate (from Civil Stage 1 to 5).

-A minimum hold point of 12 months to be integrated into the plan at the end of Early stage 1. prior to bulk earthworks commencing in early stage 2 to enable translocated WF habitat has had an opportunity to settle and function.

 Mitigation measures should the translocated habitat not survive and function as intended and how it is to be replaced over the seven stages of the development

 The Management Plan to be prepared by a suitably qualified ecologist and peer reviewed by a suitably qualified hydrogeologist prior to submission to council for approval.